Celebrating the Impact of The Vikings.

 2nd - 3rd August 2018

-The roadshow was performed in Galician for the local audience by a cast from the Viking world of Norway, Sweden and Poland; supported by local cast and dancers, with a ten minute performance by Troula Animación drummers together with Úrsula Theatre.
+The roadshow was performed in Galician for the local audience by a cast from the Viking world of Norway, Sweden and Poland; supported by local cast and dancers.
+For this specially translated performance the lead role of Egil Skallagrimsson was taken by the Spanish actor Pablo Rivero.
+The shows concluded with a spectacular performance by Troula Animación drummers together with Úrsula Theatre who enacted a version of Ragnarök using drumming, fire juggling and stilt walking.

 31st August, 2018